Sweet Discord

 The music is a bit of a mishmash.
 First and foremost, the main menu music will most certainly drive you insane.
 It’s so peppy and cheery that it might become bothersome.
 The sickly sweet aspect is introduced by the high-pitched singing combined with the annoying music.
 Some of the stage music, on the other hand, is a different story.
 Alexandria has a fantastic remix of Final Fantasy IX’s “Melodies of Life.”
 I particularly liked Chocobo Farm’s version on the “Chocobo Theme,” since it’s a nice nod to the mainstream series we all know and love.

 At the time of writing, I wasn’t able to test the game’s online capabilities, but the major mode you’ll most likely play is the Chocobo GP mode.
 Players will compete in rounds to decide who is the best out of 64 participants in a tournament format.
 It sounds thrilling, and there’s a ranking system in place to keep you interested.
-We’ll update this review after we’ve seen how the online system functions at launch.
+We’ll update this post after we’ve seen how the online system functions at launch.

 The Final Word